molleindustria/UnitySocketServer/README.md

 This is an implementation of the js/node rock paper scissor example with a Unity client.
 There is a WebGL build in the *client* sub folder but the project should work both on browser and as a standalone executable.

-The client's source is shared in a separate repository as package.
+The client's source is [downloadable separately as a unitypackage](https://drive.google.com/file/d/14UxPy7PyQj0Glx9FywdCVI_oTSyYSbxD/view?usp=sharing).

 Controls: WASD to move, K and L to change weapon.